Are parents and fans permitted to stay at the league hotel for a discount?

 Who runs the National Collegiate Club Championships?

-The Division III National Collegiate Club Championships is run by the CWPA, for CWPA teams.
+The Division III National Collegiate Club Championships is run by the league for CWPA teams.
 The National Collegiate Club Championship is run jointly by the Big Ten Conference and the CWPA.
 The National Collegiate Club Championships has no direct affiliation with United States Water Polo or the NCAA.
 Each conference executive receives one vote in the determination of any issue affecting policy.
 During the actual tournament, the Tournament Committee serves as the authority to decide competitive issues as they relate to the current championship.

 How are referees assigned?

 Officials are sent an availability form before the season, listing all of the dates and sites.
 They are asked to return the form listing where and when they would like to work, prioritizing their selections.
-The Director of Officials, in consultation with the Commissioner and Technical Director, assigns the officials based on ability and preference.
+The Coordinator of Officials, in consultation with the Commissioner and Technical Director, assigns the officials based on ability and preference.
 The CWPA endeavors to give every official their first or second choice each weekend.